 If you want your tea brewing to be as easy as “just add (hot) water,” you can still enjoy whole leaf tea.
-More and more companies are offering their full-leaf teas packaged into pyramid bags (pyramid-shaped bags) and tea pouches / ”tea socks” (basically plus-sized teabags made of cloth or paper-type materials), which allow for fuller infusions that traditional teabags.
+More and more companies are offering their full-leaf teas packaged into pyramid bags (pyramid-shaped bags) and tea pouches or ”tea socks” (basically plus-sized teabags made of cloth or paper-type materials), which allow for fuller infusions than traditional teabags.
 Likewise, some companies are launching lines of upscale teabags with higher grades of tea leaves than traditional teabags.
 They’re not whole-leaf, but they’re better than your average teabag.

 Tea Balls and Tea Pouches

 Tea balls are classic and easy enough to use, but they are flawed.
 Cheap tea balls tend to fall apart after a short period of use.
 Invest a little extra in a good quality tea ball, teastick, or similar tea strainer instead of the dollar store varieties.

-Note: Don’t fill them up all the way or tie them tightly shut!
-It keeps the tea from unfurling as it infuses, negating much of the point of selecting whole-leaf over teabags from the grocery store.
+Note: Don’t fill them up all the way or tie them shut too tightly!
+It keeps the tea from unfurling as it infuses, negating much of the point of selecting whole-leaf tea over teabags from the grocery store.

 In-Cup Tea Infusers